MRC-Epid-it24/intake24/apps/docs/developer/getting-started.md

 ```

 :::tip
-The script may run DB script within `docker/init` folder, hence you may need to grant execution right for the scripts inside this folder.
+The script also run DB script within `docker/init` folder, hence if you may need to grant execution right for the scripts inside this folder.
 :::

 ## API server